 May | June | July | August | September | Share

-Tulip Time - May 4-11, Holland- The annual celebration of Dutch culture and heritage in West Michigan features more than 6 million tulips on display, three parades, a carnival midway, local and national musical acts including The Oak Ridge Boys, plus Tulipalooza and plenty of Dutch dancing.
+Tulip Time - May 3-10, Holland- The annual celebration of Dutch culture and heritage in West Michigan features more than 6 million tulips on display, three parades, a carnival midway, Dutch dancing and entertainment.
+National comedy and musical acts this year include Bill Cosby and FiddleFire.
 General admission is free; concerts are extra.

 Arts in Ada Festival - May 10, Ada- Join the Ada Council for the Arts under the trees on Bronson Street for a day of local artwork, food, live music, children's activities and dance.
 Free admission; opens at 9 a.m.

 Great Lakes Kite Festival - May 16-18, Grand Haven- Mackinaw Kites & Toys' hosts the annual event on the beaches of Grand Haven State Park that features giant kites, stunt kite fliers and the World's Largest Outdoor Kite Store.
 Visitors can be bring their own kites or test-fly the newest kites on the manufacturers' fields, plus there are plenty of extra activities for kids.
 Free admission.